Update 4/28/2017 – Huge overhaul of the guide to conform to Betaflight 3.1

 Enable Expert Mode

-The “Expert Mode” checkbox was added recently to hide tabs that some users may never use.
-Unfortunately, it hid some tabs that we think are vitally important for a proper set-up.
+The “Expert Mode” checkbox was added to hide tabs that some users may never use.
+This is a handy feature that was added to reduce the number of visible features from first time users.
+However – you’re not the average user.
+You’ve found our site, and we’re going to walk you through how to set up your quadcopter.
+This includes using some of the features hidden by this checkbox.
 Therefore, we recommend all users just turn on and leave on “Expert Mode” by toggling the switch in the top bar:

-In this tab we set-up communication with your RC RX if you are using SBus, iBus or a Spektrum Satellite receiver.
+In this tab we set-up communication with your RC RX if you are using SBUS, IBUS or Spektrum Satellite receiver.

 Read more about ports from the Betaflight Serial documentation.

 In this tab, we do basic configuration of the various features you want on your quadcopter.
 As discussed above, we recommend you set-up the bare minimum.

 - Start with the Receiver Mode.
 If you are using SBUS, IBUS or a Spektrum Satellite RX, pick “Serial-based receiver”.
 If you are connecting via PPM, use “PPM RX Input”.